History of the Byzantine Empire: Amorian (Phrygian) dynasty

 In 813 Leo V the Armenian (813–820 AD) restored the policy of iconoclasm.
 This started the period of history called the "Second Iconclasm" which would last from 813 until 842 AD.
-Only in 843, would Empress Theodora restore the veneration of the icons with the help of Patriarch Methodios.
+Only in 843 would Empress Theodora restore the veneration of the icons with the help of Patriarch Methodios.
 Iconoclasm played its part in the further alienation of East from West, which worsened during the so-called Photian Schism, when Pope Nicholas I challenged Photios' elevation to the patriarchate.

 However, iconoclasm may have been influential in the rise of feudalism in the Byzantine Empire.
 Feudalism is characterized and, indeed, defined as the decline of central governmental power as power is handed over to private, local, large landholders.
 In any given locality these private individuals become the new governmental power over the common people working and living in the area.
 The private land holders owe only a duty of military service to the central government when they are called upon by the central authority.
 This duty is called patronage and in exchange for the patronage, the land holders are granted immunity in their rule over the locality.
 Ever since the reign of Emperor Severus Alexander (222–235 AD), lands on the frontiers of the Roman Empire which had been taken from enemies, were granted to Roman soldiers and their heirs on the condition that the duty for military service to the Emperor would also be hereditary and on the condition that the lands would never be sold, but would remain in the family.
-This was the true beginning of feudalism in the Byzantine Empire.
+This practice was the ancestor of feudalism in the Byzantine Empire.
 With the advent of iconoclasm, many monasteries were despoiled and church lands were seized by the Emperor.
 These lands were handed over to private individuals.
 Patronage for these individuals was once again the duty of military service to the Emperor.
 As noted above, some of these lands were restored to the monasteries under Empress Irene.
 However, feudalism had really been allowed to take root by the private control of these monastery lands.

 Macedonian dynasty and resurgence

-The Byzantine Empire reached its height under the Macedonian emperors (of Greek descent) of the late 9th, 10th, and early 11th centuries, when it gained control over the Adriatic Sea, southern Italy, and all of the territory of tsar Samuel of Bulgaria.
+The Byzantine Empire reached its height under the Macedonian emperors (of Armenian origins) of the late 9th, 10th, and early 11th centuries, when it gained control over the Adriatic Sea, southern Italy, and all of the territory of tsar Samuel of Bulgaria.
 The cities of the empire expanded, and affluence spread across the provinces because of the new-found security.
 The population rose, and production increased, stimulating new demand while also helping to encourage trade.
 Culturally, there was considerable growth in education and learning.
 Ancient texts were preserved and patiently re-copied.
 Byzantine art flourished, and brilliant mosaics graced the interiors of the many new churches.
 Though the empire was significantly smaller than during the reign of Justinian, it was also stronger, as the remaining territories were less geographically dispersed and more politically and culturally integrated.